daaavid/daaavid.github.io/journal-week-2.md

 In the calculator app, we were tasked to obviously, make a calculator.
-The caveat was that we needed to wholly separate the view controller from the actual working guts of the app, which was a relatively novel way of doing things.
+The caveat was that we needed to wholly separate the view controller from the actual working guts of the app, which was a relatively novel way of doing things, at least compared to our some of our earlier assignments.

 So let me walk you, the reader, through a quick run down of this app.
 Ignore the stuff I collapsed, it's unnecessary for the purposes of the demonstration.